HumanCompatibleAI/imitation/docs/tutorials/reward_networks.rst

     # We can also load the reward network as a reward function for use in evaluation
     eval_rew_fn_normalized = load_reward(reward_type="RewardNet_normalized", reward_path=path, venv=venv)
     eval_rew_fn_unnormalized = load_reward(reward_type="RewardNet_unnormalized", reward_path=path, venv=venv)
-    # If we want to continue to update the reward networks normalization
+    # If we want to continue to update the reward networks normalization by default it is frozen for evaluation and retraining
     rew_fn_normalized = load_reward(reward_type="RewardNet_normalized", reward_path=path, venv=venv, update_stats=True)

 .. testcleanup::